-To reclaim the funds, the victim has to commence civil action against the holder of the bank account.
+To reclaim the funds lost due to email fraud, the victim has to commence civil action against the holder of the bank account.

 However, it should be noted that the police is not in a position to return the funds to the victim or freeze the bank account indefinitely in the absence of an order from the Court.
-To reclaim the funds, the victim has to commence civil action against the holder of the bank account.
+To reclaim the funds lost due to email fraud, the victim has to commence civil action against the holder of the bank account.
 The police should be kept informed of the progress so that the “no consent” letter can be maintained for as long as possible.

-In certain circumstances, for instance if the size of the funds is very substantial, the victim should also consider applying for a freezing injunction against the bank account.
+In certain circumstances, for instance if the size of the funds is very substantial, the email fraud victim should also consider applying for a freezing injunction against the bank account.

 Second Step – Commence Civil Action and Obtain Default Judgment

 When it comes to the commencement of civil action, the victim of email fraud is usually the Plaintiff whilst the holder of the bank account should be the Defendant.
 A Writ of Summons setting out the victim’s claim will have to be filed with the Court and served on the Defendant.
 Service on the Defendant should be effected either personally, by sending a copy of the Writ of Summons by registered post to the Defendant at his usual or last known address or, if there is a letter box for that address, by inserting through the letter box a copy of the Writ of Summons enclosed in a sealed envelope addressed to the Defendant.